department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional.md

     description: ""
 ---

 If college programs aren’t for you, you may be able to use your GI Bill benefit to help pay for other types of education.
-Learn more about non-traditional educational options below.
+Get more information about non-traditional educational options below.